 - Ukelele Lessons: Fundamentals

-A malicious software program named “WannaCry” has recently made news through large-scale infections in more than 100 different countries.
-“WannaCry” is a type of malicious software known as ransomware.
-It is most often downloaded as an attachment as part of a phishing email scam, and then gains access to the computer and locks the system owner out of their files.
+A malicious software program named “Petya” has recently made European news through large-scale infections in more than 150 different countries.
+“Petya” is a type of malicious software known as ransomware; it is similar to the May 2017 global ransomware known as “WannaCry”.
+It is most often downloaded as an attachment as part of a phishing email scam, and then gains access to the computer and locks the user out of their hard drive.

 Here’s how you can protect yourself:

 - If your computer requests a reboot, please allow the reboot to happen.
 Microsoft continues to release security patches for affected versions of Windows – Information Systems will continue to push the patches to University owned computers as they become available.